mozilla/grunt-i18n-abide/README.md

 > Grunt plugin for running `jsxgettext` and `gettext` tools against your codebase. `jsxgettext` extracts strings from your JS and template files (EJS/Jinja (nunjucks)) to a pot format.

+## Upgrade notes

+Version 0.0.20 of `i18n-abide` has changed how it handles locales with script subtags.
+E.g. `sr_LATN` now becomes `sr_Latn`.
+In other words locales with script subtags are now formatted so the initial character of the subtag is capitalized and the remainder is lower-case.
+If you're using i18n-abide >= 0.0.20 rename any locales from `xx_XXXX` to `xx_Xxxx`.
+If you're using 0.0.20 of `i18n-abide` you should also upgrade to `grunt-i18n-abide` >= 0.0.11.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`